-Intermodal transportation is a factor permitting the integration of several transport networks towards more efficient forms.
+Intermodal transportation is a factor in integrating several transport networks towards more efficient forms.
 The above figure illustrates two alternatives to freight distribution.
-The first is a conventional point-to-point unimodal network where origins (points of production A, B, and C) are independently linked to destinations (points of consumption D, E, and F).
+The first is a conventional point-to-point single mode network where origins (points of production A, B, and C) are independently linked to destinations (points of consumption D, E, and F).
 In this case, two modes (road and rail) are used.
 Each connection is serviced by a separate contract.
-An issue concerns empty backhauls over long distances, particularly for trucks and the lower utilization level of truck and rail assets.
+An issue concerns empty backhauls over long distances, particularly for trucks, and the lower utilization level of truck and rail assets.